ptsteadman/notebook/notes/programming/git.md

 `git checkout -b newbranch` to create and checkout a branch in one fell swoop

-Add `*.s??` to `~/.gitignore` to globally ignore vim swap files
+Add `*.s??` to `~/.gitignore` to globally ignore vim swap files and then run `git config --global core.excludesfile ~/.gitignore`